Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Introduction

-We review the theory and phenomenology of strong lenses and develop our new analytic approach to predicting populations of lensed GWs in Section~\ref{sec:lensing}, then describe the GW source populations that we consider in Section~\ref{sec:gw}, before applying the former to the latter and making our predictions in Section~\ref{sec:pred:gw}.
-We combine our lensed GW predictions with kilonova lightcurve models to predict lensed kilonova lightcurves and assess the feasibility of detection with the Vera Rubin Observatory in Section~\ref{sec:observing}, and close with a summary in Section~\ref{sec:summary}.
+We review the theory and phenomenology of strong lenses and develop {our new magnification-based approach} in Section~\ref{sec:lensing}, then describe the GW source populations that we consider in Section~\ref{sec:gw}, before applying the former to the latter and making our predictions in Section~\ref{sec:pred:gw}.
+We combine our lensed GW predictions with \citeauthor{Nicholl2021}'s (\citeyear{Nicholl2021}) kilonova lightcurve models to predict lensed kilonova lightcurves and assess the feasibility of detection with Rubin Target of Opportunity observations in Section~\ref{sec:observing}, and close with a summary in Section~\ref{sec:summary}.
 We assume a flat cosmology with $H_0=67.9\,\kms\,\Mpc^{-1}$, $\Om=0.3065$ \citep{Planck15cos}.
 All magnitudes are stated in the AB system.